cloud9477/gr-ieee80211/README.md

 - Add the PATH "/usr/local/cuda-12.0/bin" to file "/etc/environment".
 - In "/etc/ld.so.conf.d", create a new file (e.g. cloud_cuda.conf), and put the "/usr/local/cuda-12.0/lib64" in it for x64 system.
 - That is to add the path to the system permanently, and then reboot.
+- The following part could be used to test the driver and CUDA:
 ```console
 sdr@sdr:~$ nvcc --version
 sdr@sdr:~$ cd sdr